Diamond Head Travel Guide, Updated 2024

 Treat Yourself to a Dole Whip

-Once you’ve finished hiking, there’s a concession stand with dole whips, fresh pineapple juice, shave ice, and smoothies.
-They also have water bottles for a small fee incase you forget yours at home.
+Once you’ve finished hiking, there’s a concession stand with dole whips, fresh pineapple juice, shaved ice, and smoothies.
+They also have water bottles for a small fee in case you forget yours at home.

 Ocean View from Diamond Head | Photo by kirkandmimi via Pixabay